 - Spies have an infinite supply of sappers, which is specially troublesome to engineers if they start sapping the other end of a teleport.

 - Left 4 Dead plays this straight — the survivors will frequently run across piles of ammo which will refill their reserves to the top every time.
-This is especially prevalent when they take the form of half-filled coffee cans.
+This is especially prevalent when they take the form of coffee cans half-filled with loose bullets.

 - The sequel's ammo stockpiles are just that, large piles of varying types of ammunition.
 They're also infinite, but significantly larger, and you're never in one place for long.